Places to see in Limerick Ireland

-Our bloggers have collected 8 best places to see in Limerick Ireland.
+Our bloggers have collected the 8 best things to do in Limerick Ireland.
 This city is also considered as one of the oldest dating back to 1197.
 Irish Coffee, a brew infused with Irish whiskey, was invented in Limerick village Foynes in 1943.
 For more travel articles check this category.

 Source: William Murphy/Flickr.com

 This city was founded by the Vikings in 922AD, and it is the third largest city in Ireland, it’s located in the south of Ireland.
 After the Treaty of Limerick was signed here in October 1691, the city of Limerick is known as the Treaty City.
-The city is divided in three parts, in english town, irish town, and Newtown Pery.
-All three parts have a lot places to see in Limerick.
+The city is divided into three parts, English town, Irish town, and Newtown Pery.
+All three parts have a lot of places to see in Limerick.

 Source: www.limerick.ie